 Maybe.
-I’m really not crazy, though I recognize some of my choices may seem extreme.
-We send Uno to daycare.
+I haven’t really lost my mind, though I recognize some of my choices may seem extreme.
+We send Uno to doggy daycare.
 We make sure he gets to the park at least three times a day on weekends.
-We think about him constantly.
+And we think about him constantly.

 But while I might care for him with the same intensity a mother does her child, I’m quite aware he’s not human.
 In fact, that’s partly why I find our devotion to each other so moving; his sheer canine-ness inspires me like no person ever has.

 I admit, though, to aching for Uno whenever we do go away.
-Even now, three years since his adoption, I routinely tear up when Mike and I pull away from the dog sitter’s house and head toward the airport.
+Even after several years since his adoption, I routinely tear up when Mike and I pull away from the dog sitter’s house and head toward the airport.
 It could be worse.
 At least I don’t insist we take separate flights.